 Both, the 2nd Generation Fire TV Cube and Fire TV Stick 4K provide the following picture quality.
 Up to 4K Ultra HD with support for HDR, HDR 10, HDR 10+, HLG, and Dolby Vision.

 I will dive deeper into some of the information mentioned above but at first glimpse, its hard justifying spending an additional $70 on the new Cube if you don’t need the Alexa features.

 2nd Generation Fire TV Cube Download Speed Tests

 Download speed is one of the most important features to test due to the fact that we’re streaming large HD files through these devices.

-The following tests were conducted through my 200 Mbps Internet service.
+The following tests were conducted through my Gigabit (max 1,000 mbps) Internet service.
 The WiFi testing was done through the 5 GHz band on my Asus AC3100 router.